Branch shape

 Managing branch paths

-Shapes are added to branch paths in the normal way.
-Each path is just a flow that you build by adding shapes from the shapes palette and configuring them as needed.
+Shapes are added to branch paths in the normal way - add shapes from the shapes palette and configure them as needed.

 Last updated